CooperCorona/Automata/README.md

 in the input string.
 If an input character is read and the current state does not have a transition corresponding to it, the string is rejected.
 DFAs are a subset of NFAs.

+## Pushdown Automata (PDA)
+Pushdown automata are nondeterministic finite automata that keep track of a stack of characters.
+State transitions involve an input character, a character to push, and a character to pop (any of which may be epsilon).
+To follow a state transition, the input character must be correct *and* the character to pop must be on top of the stack.
+If the character to pop is epsilon, then the transition is followed without popping a character.
+When following a transition, the character to push is pushed on to the top of the stack (unless it is epsilon, in which case no character is pushed).
+PDAs are equivalent to context free grammars.

 ## Simple Automata Grammar
 The ```AutomataParser``` struct defines methods to parse an array of strings into a finite state automata.
 Each string represents a separate state.
 The ```toDFA``` method parses a DFA.
 The ```toNFA``` method parses